ItsJuls/LBYCPOB-FinalProject-PCCompatChecker/README.md

-# Final Project — GitHub Repository Initiation Guidelines
+# Final Project: GitHub Repository Initiation Guidelines

 These guidelines walk your team (or you, if going solo) through **setting up your Final Project GitHub repository correctly from day one**, and specify exactly what your `README.txt` proposal must contain.
 Follow this before writing a single line of application code.